Ageing and cerebral palsy

 Inappropriate orthopaedic surgery

-Surgery can help prevent spinal deformities and contractures.
+Surgery can help prevent spinal irregularities and contractures.
 Check that surgeons have specialist knowledge of CP before agreeing to any procedure.

 CP therapies and treatment Talk about CP in our online community